Michael Schumacher vs Lewis Hamilton: Brit Driver Secretly Wants To Set New Formula 1 Records?

 — Jwsoat Bot (@JwsoatBot) December 10, 2017

 The statements of Jean Todt came a few months after it was claimed that the Formula 1 legend would “probably not 100% recover” after hitting his head on a rock while skiing in French Alps in 2013.
-Previous reports have it that the German racer is still getting medications and therapies at his Swiss-mansion near Lake Geneva.
+Previous reports have it that the German racer is still getting medications and therapies at his Swiss mansion near Lake Geneva.
 Stay tuned for the latest news and updates about Michael Schumacher!